rama7993/c360-docs/docs/miscellaneous/videos.md

 ## 📂 Viewing Videos

-From the **Videos List** page, you can manage all uploaded and assigned videos.
+From the **Video List** page, you can manage all uploaded and assigned videos.

 - Click **Add Video** to upload a new file.
 - Click a video thumbnail or name to play it.